vladodyanov/EarthQuakeAnalyzer/README.md

 # EarthQuakeAnalyzer
+Wellcome to my first Data Science project.
 A comprehensive Python-based tool for analyzing and visualizing seismic activity data.
 EQA provides in-depth insights into earthquake patterns, magnitudes, and geographical distributions.
+All seizmic data is provided by The U.S. Geological Survey ( https://www.usgs.gov/).

 ## Table of Contents
 * [General Info](#general-information)